-Research group Biodiversity & Health
+Research group Biodiversity & Health and Wellbeing

 Fresh air and exercise, preferably outdoors in nature, have a positive influence on the health and well-being of people.
 But is the health-promoting effect in a species-rich mixed forest higher than in a spruce monoculture?
 In a new pan-European project called “Dr. FOREST,” scientists from the fields of ecology, medicine, biology, forestry and psychology, led by Prof. Dr. Michael Scherer-Lorenzen from the University of Freiburg, are now hoping to find out whether walking through the forest plays a role in how species-rich and diverse it is.